Why does my flash drive says it need to be formatted?

 A little advice - What if you format USB flash drive?

-Don't panic.
+Don't be panic.
 Even if you format the USB thumb drive, you still can restore your data.
 Because every file has its structure, including directory and blocks.
 When you format the drive, you just remove the directory of it.
 All your files are marked as unimportant and keep intact here.

 You need to pay attention to the following things.